devendrad-cuelogic/Zimplistic-android/README.md

 ## Description
 - The app has interface to send commands to rotimatic machine emulator
-- Please see Available commands to see commands
+- Please see Rotimatic Commands to see available commands

-## Available Commands
+## Rotimatic Commands
 - `ON DEVICE`
 - `OFF DEVICE`
 - `COOK <num_of_rotis>`